 - Restart Windows.

-In this article, we’ll see how to reinstate the Windows Defender service registration manually.
-After scanning and removing every bit of malware from your computer and getting the clean bill of health, the next step is to import the Windows Defender service registry keys.
+First, run a thorough scan using Malwarebytes.
+After scanning and removing malware from your computer, the next step is to import the Microsoft Defender Antivirus service registry keys.

 Windows Defender service registry keys restoration